wubw/BinweiBlog/2019/agile_selling.rst

 While your time is a finite resource, your energy level is a renewable one.

-Take time out to think and reflect, by yourself
+Take time out to think and reflect, by yourself.

 Fast Growth
 ------------

-Make your own personal growth and development the number-one priority
+Make your own personal growth and development the number-one priority.

 It seems strange to recommend teaching others while you're still learning yourself.
 After all, we so quickly defer to the experts.
 However, the upside can be huge.